grafana/writers-toolkit/docs/sources/contribute/release-notes/index.md

   Tell customers what goal they can accomplish or what problems they can solve with the feature.
   Describe the business value.
   Don't go into details about how the feature works, or configuration steps.

+  Use paragraphs and not bullet points.
+  The website summarizes content using the first two paragraphs and won't summarize bullet points.

   Link out to topics in the documentation that provide more detailed information or steps.